mailgun/documentation/source/api-email-validation.rst

     }

-Bulk Validation Preview
+Bulk Verification Preview
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    Bulk validation preview performs a free analysis of a list of email addresses allowing
+    Bulk verification preview performs a free analysis of a list of email addresses allowing
-    you to make an informed decision to run a complete bulk validation or not.
+    you to make an informed decision to run a complete bulk verification or not.
 Given a preview name
-    and an uploaded file of email addresses, a preliminary validation run will be preformed.
+    and an uploaded file of email addresses, a preliminary verification run will be preformed.
 The results of the preview
     will be, on average, an estimate of the deliverability and risk of the emails provide.
 This evaluation is based
     on a statistical sampling of the list provided.